 New Jersey Anesthesia Professionals is an anesthesia services organization that is proud to provide anesthesia care to the wonderful patients of New Jersey.
 We are owned and operated by an anesthesiologist with quality patient care as our priority.
 We have over two dozen board-certified anesthesiologists in our organization.
 Many have additional sub-specialty training.

 Having surgery or a procedure under anesthesia is a stressful experience for most patients.
 The anesthesiologist is there to guide you safely through the procedure and ensure that you are free of pain during the procedure and as comfortable as possible during the recovery period.

 The type of anesthesia you receive depends on the type of surgery or procedure you are going to have.
 General anesthesia typically involves being unconscious and having a ventilator breath for you through a breathing tube.
 The tube may also be used to deliver anesthesia gases to keep you asleep.
-In addition, an IV is used to deliver narcotics, muscle relaxants and other medications during the surgery or procedure.
+In addition, an IV delivers narcotics, muscle relaxants, and other medications during the surgery or procedure.